selvabrillio/libswarm/README.md

 * Organize your application as loosely coupled services from day 1, without over-engineering.

+# Libswarm
+#test cla insignificant
+*libswarm* is a toolkit for composing network services.

+It defines a standard interface for services in a distributed system to communicate with each other.
+This lets you:

+1. Compose complex architectures from reusable building blocks
+2. Avoid vendor lock-in by swapping any service out with another

+An extensive library of services is included, and you can also write your own using a simple API.

+Here are some examples of what you can do with libswarm:

+* Aggregate all your Docker containers across multiple hosts and infrastructure providers, as if they were running on a single host.

+* Bridge your in-house DNS-based service discovery with that new shiny Consul deployment, without getting locked into either.

+* Swap in a new clustering and service discovery system, without changing any application code.

+* Collect logs across an in-house Mesos cluster, a Cloud Foundry deployment and individual servers staggered in 3 different datacenters, forward them to your legacy syslog deployment, then perform custom analytics on them.

+* Simulate your entire service topology in a single process, then scale it out simply by re-arranging adapters.

+* Organize your application as
+*
+# Libswarm
+#test cla insignificant
+*libswarm* is a toolkit for composing network services.

+It defines a standard interface for services in a distributed system to communicate with each other.
+This lets you:

+1. Compose complex architectures from reusable building blocks
+2. Avoid vendor lock-in by swapping any service out with another

+An extensive library of services is included, and you can also write your own using a simple API.

+Here are some examples of what you can do with libswarm:

+* Aggregate all your Docker containers across multiple hosts and infrastructure providers, as if they were running on a single host.

+* Bridge your in-house DNS-based service discovery with that new shiny Consul deployment, without getting locked into either.

+* Swap in a new clustering and service discovery system, without changing any application code.

+* Collect logs across an in-house Mesos cluster, a Cloud Foundry deployment and individual servers staggered in 3 different datacenters, forward them to your legacy syslog deployment, then perform custom analytics on them.

+* Simulate your entire service topology in a single process, then scale it out simply by re-arranging adapters.

+* Organize your application as

 ## Installation

 You can install `libswarm` in a few simple steps.
 You will need to make